Aston Martin Residences

-Aston Martin Residences is a skyscraper under construction in Miami, located in downtown along the Miami River and Biscayne Bay.
-It is expected to be the tallest all-residential building south of New York City, though it is slightly shorter than the Panorama Tower in nearby Brickell.
-The building will feature a full-service marina that can accommodate superyachts.
+Aston Martin Residences is a 66-story skyscraper in Miami, Florida, United States, located in Downtown Miami along the Miami River and Biscayne Bay.
+It is the tallest all-residential building south of New York City, though it is slightly shorter than the Panorama Tower in nearby Brickell.
+The building features a helipad on the roof and a full-service marina that can accommodate superyachts.

-The building will have nearly 400 residences, the majority of which have been sold as of 2020.
-The main penthouse unit includes an Aston Martin Vulcan with purchase.
+The building contains 391 residences, with 99% of those residences have been sold as of May 6, 2024.
+The only one remaining is the triplex penthouse unit which includes the last ever Aston Martin Vulcan with purchase.
 The building topped out in December 2021.
+Aston Martin Residences is being developed by G&G Business Developments in conjunction with Aston Martin.
+Miami-based Cervera Real Estate is handling sales of the 66-story tower.

 History

 The 1.25 acre site was purchased at a record price of US$100 million per acre, selling for US$125 million in 2014.
 In 2019 concrete for construction was poured over 36 hours, and was expected to be the largest single pour to date in the Miami region.
-Over 30 floors have been built as of late 2020.
+By late 2020, over 30 floors had been built.
 On December 1, 2021, the building officially topped out as the tallest residential building south of New York City with a fireworks display on the Miami River, commemorating this milestone for the building as the second tallest building in Miami and Florida.
+Completion of the project also included a section of the Miami Riverwalk that was blocked.